Manage usage and costs for Application Insights

 |Property value string length||8,192||See type schemas.|

 |Availability tests count per app||100|

 For more information, see About pricing and quotas in Application Insights.

 Disable daily cap e-mails

 To disable the daily volume cap e-mails, under the Configure section of your Application Insights resource, in the Usage and estimated costs pane, select Daily Cap.
 There are settings to send e-mail when the cap is reached, as well as when an adjustable warning level has been reached.
-If you wish to disable all daily cap volume related emails uncheck both boxes.
+If you wish to disable all daily cap volume-related emails uncheck both boxes.

-Legacy Enterprise pricing plan
+Legacy Enterprise (Per Node) pricing tier

 For current prices in your currency and region, see Application Insights pricing.